kielejocain/NHL_sql/README.md

 * [Sqlalchemy][3] is another required Python module.

-* This script is known to work with [PostgreSQL][4] versions 9.1.4 and 9.3.4, and with a small amount of tweaking (likely in the settings file) can likely be made to work with several other SQL databases as well.
+* This script is known to work with [PostgreSQL][4] versions 9.1.4 and 9.3.4, and with a small amount of tweaking (likely in the settings and .SQL files) can likely be made to work with several other SQL databases as well.

+* One needs to be able to run bash scripts.
+They were written to work in Ubuntu; I haven't tested their ability to function in Windows with win-bash or the terminal included with Windows' or OS X's Git install.

 Sequence to obtain data
 -----------------------